-When the Pre-Consultation Business Case is complete, it will be taken to the Board and Governing Bodies of the six Clinical Commissioning Groups (CCGs) in Staffordshire and Stoke-on-Trent for discussion in Autumn 2019 and will be published on our website.
+When the Pre-Consultation Business Case is complete, it will be taken to the Board and Governing Bodies of the six Clinical Commissioning Groups (CCGs) in Staffordshire and Stoke-on-Trent for discussion in Spring 2020 and will be published on our website.

 We will seek independent clinical assurance from the West Midlands Clinical Senate.
 The Clinical Senate combines expert clinical leaders with patient involvement and provides proactive and reactive advice across the health care system for the benefit of improved patient outcomes and population health.

 The report will also undergo a rigorous Assurance Process review by NHS England.